Biden lays out a ‘fund the police’ budget plan - NewsBreak

 Biden’s request to Congress also asks for $106 million for the use of body cameras for the Department of Justice’s law enforcement officers.

-The post Biden lays out a ‘fund the police’ budget plan appeared first on Florida Phoenix .
+The post Biden lays out a ‘fund the police’ budget plan appeared first on New Jersey Monitor .